• Skip to main content

 You can leave it in the saucepan or transfer into a large mixing bowl.

 2. As you wait for the wet mixture to cool prepare the dry ingredients.
-Whisk together the flour, baking powder, soda, salt, spices and cocoa.
+Sift the flour with the bicarbonate of soda, salt, spices and cocoa.
+Set aside.

 3. Once the wet mixture has cooled (it can still be slightly tepid) whisk in the eggs until thoroughly mixed in.